DChristensen12/DChristensen12/README.md

 ## 🌱 Other things about me!
 ⌬ Favorite molecules by category:

-Organic: Vanillin — it’s what gives vanilla products their smell and taste!🍦
+Organic: Vanillin -- It’s what gives vanilla products their smell and taste!

-Inorganic: Plutonium(III) chloride — Its tricapped trigonal prismatic geometry and peculiar behavior in high-temperature salt environments make it a prime subject for molecular dynamics simulations ᵕ̈ ☢
+Inorganic: Plutonium(III) chloride -- I like the tricapped trigonal prismatic geometry and that it is a green crystalline compound!

-Organometallic: Uranocene — it glows my favorite color (green) and contains my favorite element: uranium! ⚛
+Organometallic: Uranocene -- it glows my favorite color (green) and contains my favorite element: uranium!

 <br/>

-**Favorite programming language:** Python 🐍
+**Favorite programming language:** Python
 **Favorite technology:** PyTorch

 <br/>

 **Interests (non-academic):**
 - Helping others in meaningful ways •ᴗ•
-- Painting 🎨, Ceramics 🏺, and Drawing ✏️
+- Painting, Ceramics, and Drawing
-- Crafting picturesque visualizations and explanations that make complex ideas understandable for others
+- Crafting colorful visualizations and explanations that make complex ideas understandable for others